 Kendra Smith is the Coalition's manager of operations.
 She joined the Coalition staff in 2007 as an exective assistant.
 She oversees the Coalition's day-to-day operations, provide administrative support to staff, manage the website and database, and coordinate all board meetings and activites.

-Kendra served as an assistant to the President & CEO, SVP of External Affairs, SVP of Marketing & Communications and Chief of Staff of the DC Chamber of Commerce.
+Kendra served as an assistant to the President & CEO, SVP of External Affairs, SVP of Marketing & Communications and Chief of Staff at the DC Chamber of Commerce.
 She coordinated all board meetings, maintained the President & CEO's schedule and travel arraignments, served as liaison to the Mayor of DC and city council member assistants.